 Digital maturity is achieved when your technology combines seamlessly with your business process and human capital.
 Ideally, your technology will do what you need it to do: nothing more, nothing less.
 You don't need all the bells and whistles and you don't want to be doing things in some roundabout way because that's how the system works.

-The key to an awesome business model in the digital economy is a bespoke solution that integrates with other technologies using APIs to minimise low value-added and time-consuming work and maximise high value-added work (your true business solution).
+The key to an awesome business model in the digital economy is a bespoke solution with a versatile tech stack that integrates with other technologies using APIs to minimise low value-added and time-consuming work and maximise high value-added work (your true business solution).

 A couple of separate technology stacks might have done the trick a decade ago, but the economy has changed.
 Public and private organisations are using an increasing number of specialised programs, and APIs are key to connecting and streamlining your technologies.